beynar/syncrostate/README.md

 # SyncroState

 SyncroState brings Svelte 5 reactivity to the multiplayer level.
-Built on top of Yjs, it provides a reactive and type-safe way to build multiplayer offline experiences.
+Built on top of Yjs, it provides a reactive and type-safe way to build multiplayer experiences.

-Inspired by [Syncedstore](https://github.com/yousefed/SyncedStore), SyncroState modernizes the approach with Svelte 5's powerful reactivity system to create a more flexible and intuitive developer experience.
+Inspired by [Syncedstore](https://github.com/yousefed/SyncedStore), SyncroState modernizes collaborative state management by leveraging new Svelte 5's reactivity system.
+It provides a natural way to work with synchronized state that feels just like a regular Svelte $state.

 > **Note to Svelte Hackathon Organizers**
 >